 If you look at Italy on a map, it looks like a very fashionable boot dipped in three seas: the Adriatic on the east coast, the Ionian in the south and the Tyrrhenian on the west coast.
 Which means that Italy is home to some of the most spectacular coastal views in the world.

 When you’re tired of fighting your way through the throngs at the Uffizi in Florence or getting pummeled by the people looking for that perfect Instagram photo in front of the Trevi fountain in Rome, why not opt for a change of pace?
-Slow it down and plan a walking tour of Italy’s coastlines.
+Hop on the train and explore some of Italy's greatest trails.
+Here we outline the best hiking in Italy.

 Ranging from 20 minutes to four hours, the hikes in Monte Cornero have it all: beautiful forest trails, historical points of interests such as the petroglyphs, the roman caves and the Abbey of St. Peter, and last but certainly not least, magnificent views of the Adriatic from the Conero cliffs.